lastcoolnameleft/workshops/microservices/questionaire.md

 _NOTE: Many of these questions are inspired by: "12 Factor apps"._

+## Benefit

+* What benefit are you most interested in gaining from Microservices?  (e.g.
 ## Application Codebase

 * What OS does the service run on?